Bealby/lisa-fairfield/README.md

 - **Mobile:** An overall average of 96% was recieved.
 No major changes to implement but potential for some further tweaks at a later date.
 - **Desktop:** An overall average of 93% was recieved.
     **Search Engine Optimisation** scored the lowest and would need further anaylsis to improve

 ### NON-AUTOMATED TESTING

-Write of test manually through website

 **Navigation Bar Links**
+- Click through `Home`, `Gallery`, `Bio`, `Resume` and `Contact` links, ensuring each becomes active and highlighted black.
+- Click each navigation link and randomaly navigate to other links.
+- For each link navigated to, ensure main header `Actress Lisa Bealby`, directs you back to `Home` each time.

+**Resume**
+- While located on each navigation link, ensure separate window opens up when clicking `Resume`, displaying CV accordingly.

+**Contact Form**
+- Navigate to `Contact` page and click `Send` without submitting any data.
+  An error message should appear.
+- Fill in all required fields in form with an invalid email address.
+An error message should appear.
+- Fill in all required fields in form with a valid email address.
+No error message should appear and data fields become blank

 **Browesers**